Celebrating openness about animal research

-EARA's third edition of Be Open About Animal Research Day (#BOARD23) took place on Thursday 15 June 2023.
+EARA's fourth edition of Be Open About Animal Research Day (#BOARD24) will take place on Friday, 3 May 2024.

 Biomedical institutions from around the world shared their stories and experiences of being open about animal research with the public.

 EARA co-ordinated the 24-hour global campaign supported by the wider biomedical community, from both public and private research, across the continents of the world.

 More than 1,000 biomedical institutions took part from 38 countries across Africa, Asia, Europe, Oceania, North and South America.

 In total, 193 partner institutions pledged their support to the campaign from 34 countries across five continents – the highest ever participation.
 Among these, 92 institutions provided statements, case studies, videos or other materials.

 EARA member Charité - Universitätsmedizin Berlin, Germany, invited viewers into their animal husbandry facilities through a video tour, and explained how they adhere to the 3Rs principle and ensure high standards of welfare for their research animals.
 Another tour by the Netherlands Cancer Institute, also an EARA member, included insightful facts about its various procedures with lab mice, such as housing, breeding and handling.

 Meanwhile, The Francis Crick Institute, UK, explained how the lab of Dr James Turner uses mice and opossums in their research into sex chromosomes and genetics, and the Coimbra Institute for Clinical and Biomedical Research, Portugal, highlighted its work with animals through researcher interviews and demonstrations of animal experiments.